- Frequently Asked Questions

-While this list is visible, it is refreshed once every minute.
-Once you exit SOTA Spotter the spots list is refreshed at the Sync interval specified in Settings, but only if the Background sync option is checked.
+While this list is visible, it is refreshed automatically.
+Once you exit SOTA Spotter new spots will only be received if the Background sync option is checked.

 Here you can send new spots to sotawatch.org.
 With the exception of the Comments field, all the other fields are mandatory.

 By checking the Remember spot data check box you can instruct SOTA Spotter to keep the form data and recall it the next time you open the Send spot screen.
 This is useful to SOTA activators, which may want to re-spot themselves quickly, without re-entering all the data from the beginning.

 You can also choose the spot delivery method, which can be one of the following:

 Next to the SMS gateway option there is a small area where the currently active SMS gateway is displayed.
 In case a gateway is not selected, a warning appears instead.

 By tapping on the active gateway or on the warning you can quickly get to the SMS gateways list and change the selection.
 No gateway is selected by default, and the selection is reset when the SMS gateways list is updated (this is done automatically over the internet, no action is required on your part).

 If you use one of the SMS gateways set up by Andy MM0FMF (SMS_NA, SMS_VK, SMS), you can use some special characters in the Call sign field:

 - ! (exclamation mark) – when entered instead of the call sign, causes the gateway to insert the callsign that is associated with the telephone number that sent the SMS text, followed by “/P”

 - $ (dollar sign) – does the same thing as ! but without the “/P” suffix